K-waks/heart-disease-detection/README.md

 ##### **<center>Category: Machine Learning Algorithms</center>**
 ##### **<center>ML Tool: Scikit-learn</center>**

+##
+This is a django app that can be added in the INSTALLED_APPS list in your django project settings.py.
+Made it an app so that I could add it in my website portfolio

 ## Summary
 A Django web app onto which a machine learning model for detecting heart disease has been deployed so as to provide clinicians with a tool to aid in the early diagnosis of cardiac issues.
 As a result, it will be simpler to successfully treat patients and prevent negative consequences.